 PZAF has been growing year after year and has now reached full international recognition, with delegates originating from all over Europe and beyond.
 For many students and early-career researchers, it represents their first experience of interaction, exchange of information and mutual learning with their counterparts from different countries.

 PZAF provides the opportunity for students to be exposed to different reasearch traditions and approaches, and fosters accademic networking among the wider community of upcoming zooarchaeologist.

 In October 2017 PZAF became an ICAZ (International Council for ArchaeoZoology) Affiliated Group

 Extended Call for Abstracts!

 If you are considering submitting a proposal related to zooarchaeology, now is the time.

 We accept proposals for papers and posters on any topic related to zooarchaeology.

 The program will be announced once the abstracts have been selected

-The deadline for sending an abstract is 31st March 2018
+The deadline for sending an abstract is extended until the 15st April 2018

 Register now for the event (limited tickets are available).